 - Retaliation after you took a legally allowable family or medical leave under the Family and Medical Leave Act

 This is a perceptive, important question for any discharged employee to ask before initiating legal action.
-The time, money and aggravation that it takes to bring a wrongful termination claim against an employer will likely be worth it if you have a strong case.
+The time, money, and aggravation it takes to bring a wrongful termination claim against an employer will likely be worth it if you have a strong case.

 Your lawyer can advise you as to whether your claim is likely to result in enough compensation to justify legal action.
-You may recover one or more types of damages as follows:
+You may recover one or more types of damages, including:

-- Economic damages (recovery of lost wages and other financial benefits that you missed out on)
+- Economic damages (recovery of lost wages and other financial benefits you missed out on)